 There was even a discarded tagline – Now he’s dead, he’s having the adventure of a lifetime!
 Given how long it took to get made, an early novelization could have made the original title stick.
-Jackie should have convinced the H.K. production company to let New Line Cinema to distribute this movie (due to their history with him).
-The production was meant to last for 12 weeks but things got delayed because he wasn’t expecting the Screenwriters Guild strike to end.
+Jackie should have convinced the H.K. production company to let New Line Cinema distribute this movie (due to their history with him).
+The production was meant to last for 12 weeks but things got delayed because he wasn’t expecting the Screenwriters Guild of America strike to end so soon.
 Instead of oscillating between Highbinders and The Tuxedo, the former was put on ice.
 He should have foregone the latter because it wasn’t like he was being directed by Steven Spielberg.
-Also, Highbinders was released too late to cash in on the CGI martial arts genre that Andrew Lau instigated.
-Sony via Columbia Tri-Star purchased the distribution rights of the former after the latter finished filming.
+Also, the former was released too late to cash in on the CGI martial arts genre that Andrew Lau had instigated.
+Sony via Columbia Tri-Star purchased the distribution rights of the former for 20 million in December, 2001.

 The story change was only brought forth after an American director was hired for reshoots.
-This similar to the fate of Andrew Lau’s The Flock except Gordon wasn’t fired and Andrew’s film was better because the film went from being a crime drama to a chiller.
-Like what Soh Yun-Huei typed in his review, there wasn’t enough reshooting to gloss over the fact that the medallion and the boy weren’t originally the sole focus of the film’s plotting.
+It’s similar to the fate of Andrew Lau’s The Flock except Gordon wasn’t fired and Andrew’s film was better because the film went from being a crime drama to a chiller.
+Like what Soh Yun-Huei typed in his critique, there wasn’t enough reshooting and recutting to gloss over the actuality that the medallion and the boy weren’t originally the center of the film’s plotting.
 Sony wanted supposedly scrapped scenes to be filmed but they took away others which were the linchpin.
 The trimming of the fights made the movie more pointless.
-What really takes the cake is a rearranged chase sequence that gives the illusion that Yang was already a superhuman.
+What takes the cake is a rearranged chase sequence that gives the illusion that Yang was already a superhuman.
 The only upside for everyone involved was that the budget was already recouped due to selling the release rights worldwide.
-The sales amounted to over 50 million U.S.$.
+The sales had amounted to over 50 million U.S.$.

-Sony was so dismayed with the finished result that they didn’t go ahead with advertising this bad movie with action figures and a video game, although there was an online game (ala The Matrix Reloaded and Kill Bill Vol. 1).
-The only positive was that the 35 million U.S. budget looked like it was filmed for 80 million.
+Sony was so dismayed with the finished result that they didn’t go ahead with advertising this bad movie with action figures and a video game, although there was an online game (à la The Matrix Reloaded and Kill Bill Vol. 1).
+The only positive was that the 41 million U.S. budget looked like it was filmed for twice the amount.
 Bey Logan (one of the writers) was right when he said that it would have been much better if Sammo Hung was the director instead of being just the fight choreographer.
-It has been suggested that Tony Ching Siu-Tung would have been better but he was busy working on Hero, which began filming a month after Highbinders did.
+It has been suggested that Tony Ching Siu-Tung would have been better, but he was busy working on Hero (which began filming a month after Highbinders did).
 Gordon had a strained relationship with Sammo during the making of Thunderbolt (starring Jackie).
 Another problem is that people were expecting Gordon to work wonders with Jackie in the same way that he had with Jet Li in Fist of Legend.

 Jackie was too old and the project was too magical for such comparisons to be made.
 Having Hung direct would have meant that people would be expecting the fights to be no better than what was constructed for Mr. Nice Guy (their previous team-up).
 It also made sense because he was the star of a U.S. TV series (titled Martial Law).
 This would mean better interviews on U.S. chat shows such as Jay Leno (whose interview with Jackie was aired on the night of the movie’s première).
 The fork in the road was that Gordon was slightly more successful at the box office.
 His biggest hit was Thunderbolt (1995).
-It grossed H.K.$ 45,647,210.
-Sammo’s biggest hit was Mr. Nice Guy (1997), which grossed H.K.$ 45,420,457.
+It grossed H.K.$ 45.6 million.
+Sammo’s biggest hit was Mr. Nice Guy (1997), which grossed H.K.$ 45.4 million.
+That’s politics for you.
 Highbinders should have been filmed in Wales because there was a Cardiff rock band named after him.
 Furthermore, John Rhys-Davies was raised there.
 I wonder how he feels about his role being shortened.

 None of this matters because moviegoers were more interested in Ronny Yu’s Freddy vs. Jason, Open Range and Freaky Friday in that order.
 I left out S.W.A.T. being the number 2 movie at the U.S. box office, because it needs to be singled out that moviegoers were more interested in seeing Colin Farrell as a S.W.A.T. member than seeing Jackie donning the get-up.
-The reviews couldn’t have helped matters much.
-The comparisons to either Rowan Atkinson or Johnny English clearly indicate how much of the film was conceived with him in mind.
-Having a fellow fortysomething would have added to the chemistry and provided a different type of foil than what was done in his recent U.S. movies.
-Interestingly, the only time that Jackie had an older sidekick in an American movie was when he teamed up with Danny Aiello in a 1985 James Glickenhaus potboiler titled The Protector.
+The critiques couldn’t have helped matters much.
+The comparisons to either Johnny English and Rowan Atkinson clearly indicate how much of the film was conceived with him in mind.
+Having a fellow fortysomething would have added to the chemistry and provided a different type of foil than what was done in the latter-day U.S. J.C. movies.
+Intriguingly, the only time that Jackie had an older sidekick in a U.S. movie was when he teamed up with Danny Aiello in a 1985 James Glickenhaus potboiler titled The Protector.

-As for Bey, he had come a long way since working as a line producer on Guns & Roses (which was originally titled Maple on Fire when it was filmed in Birmingham and Paris).
+As for Bey, he had come a long way since working as a line producer on Guns & Roses (which was originally titled Maple on Fire when it was filmed in Paris and Birmingham).
 He remarked that Highbinders would have been a better movie had it been filmed entirely in Ireland.
 Tara Leniston, who played an Irish nurse, claimed that Jackie loved the Irish people but wasn’t too keen on the Dublin rain that delayed the shooting.
 The Irish locales were recreated in Asian locations.
 Because they could only use Dublin Castle for 60 days, a replica was built inside Bangkok’s Thunderdome Stadium.
 If Jing was the director, he would have filmed everything in Ireland.
 Also, atmosphere encourages the way that people think (especially for the cast).
 As for Tara, she called every film industry person in the phone book and heard of a casting for Highbinders.
-She auditioned, won the part and went back to Ireland to film.
+She auditioned, won the part and left South Korea to go to Ireland.

 When we see the couple storm the castle in an attempt to rescue the boy, many fans were probably reminded of a similar finale being done much better in Jackie’s Armour of God.
 This leads to why he never thought about working with a new director like in the nineties when almost every film of his was by someone who had never directed him before.
 At the end of the day, Jing’s Money Maker is a better remake of Ghost because he made a comedy with zero drama.
 Also, he is an easygoing director.
 A writer for The Guardian, Kathy Sweeney, noted that Gordon sounded like a tyrant during a romantic scene between Jackie and Claire.
 The other lesson to be learned here is that if an American film company purchases the distribution and editing rights, they may as well be the production company.
 Really, what Sony did was no better than what Dimension was doing to H.K. movies.

 On a positive note, The Medallion benefits from its Irish setting (despite the fact that Thailand substituted for most of the interiors and some of the exteriors).
 The movie was initially set in Australia.
 EMG (i.e. Emperor Multimedia Group) changed their own minds after learning about Ireland’s tax breaks at an Irish-hosted reception during the American Film Market in Los Angeles circa 2000 spring.
 The hosts were Roger Greene (of the Screen Commission of Ireland) and Kevin Moriarty (of Ardmore Studios).
 It’s just as well that the location changed, because John Woo’s Mission: Impossible II (2000) was set in Australia.
 Meaning it would have been easy for people to have dismissed JC’s movie as a copy.
-Also, Mr. Nice Guy had the distinction of being an Australian JC movie.
-First Strike (1996) partially took place in there, so there wouldn’t have been much fresh terrain to explore for Highbinders.
+First Strike partially took place in Australia, and Mr. Nice Guy had the distinction of being an Australian JC movie (New York was the original location but economically deficient), so ennui would set in.

 What’s also a downer is something that went down during the casting process.
-The U.K. casting agents suggested Winston Ellis but, given Bey’s past experiences, he didn’t want to work with Winston again.
-On a more upbeat note, Anthony Wong (who played Lester Wong) abbreviates his experience: “Western crews are absolutely professional.
+The U.K. casting agents suggested Winston Ellis, but Bey didn’t want to work with Ellis again*.
+This confirms what I suspected – Ellis sabotaged Darren Shahlavi so that he wouldn’t be in Black Mask.
+On a more upbeat note, Anthony Wong (who played a Brit named Lester Wong) abbreviates his experience: “Western crews are absolutely professional.
 From costume fitting to make-up, they pay attention to every detail.
 My character has to look like a British gentleman and they made sure I had precisely the right hat to put on.
 In Hong Kong, I think the crew would have just given me any old straw hat.
 Their lack of attention to detail shows they have no respect for my profession or the audience.”